abhisheku1/azure-powershell/src/KeyVault/KeyVault/help/Set-AzKeyVaultManagedStorageSasDefinition.md

 ## DESCRIPTION
 Sets a Shared Access Signature (SAS) definition with a given Key Vault managed Azure Storage Account.
 This also sets a secret which can be used to get the SAS token per this SAS definition.
-SAS token is generated using these parameters and the active key of the Key Vault managed Azure Storage Account.
+An SAS token is generated using the provided parameters and the active key of the Key Vault-managed Azure Storage Account.

 ## EXAMPLES